Pediatric Subspecialty Match

 8. Completeness and accuracy of information

-An applicant is responsible for the completeness and accuracy of the information provided to CaRMS and residency programs.
+- Applicants are responsible for the completeness and accuracy of the information provided to CaRMS and residency programs.
 All information about previous medical education, postgraduate medical training or practice must be declared to allow a residency program full assessment of their application.

 The Institutions and the postgraduate dean’s offices are responsible for the accuracy and timeliness of information available to applicants within the Program Descriptions located in the Program Directory on the CaRMS website.
 The inclusion or exclusion of residency training programs participating in the match is at the discretion of the Institutions.
 Applicants are encouraged to verify such information directly with the Institutions.

 Some residency training positions require applicants to enter into a return of service (ROS) agreement with the provincial/territorial government.
-Applicants matched to these positions must be eligible for, and are required to sign the ROS agreement, once matched.
+Applicants matched to these positions must be eligible for and are required to sign the ROS agreement once matched.
 A failure to execute the required ROS agreement will void the CaRMS match.
 Applicants are responsible for contacting the applicable provincial/territorial government to confirm the existence of and the term and contents of any applicable ROS agreement.
 CaRMS shall not be responsible for providing ROS agreement information, or for the accuracy of information exchanged between applicants and the provincial/territorial government.